onsi/cocktail/README.md

 with the monkey-patch installed, mixins are just a convenient bit of configuration at the top of your class definitions.
 Note that the patch should only be applied once.

+### Named mixins

+Whether or not you're monkey patching Backbone, you can also use named mixins by registering them with Cocktail:

+    Cocktail.mixins = {
+      select: MyMixins.SelectMixin,
+      other: MyMixins.SomeOtherMixin
+    };

+    // Without monkey patching
+    Cocktail.mixin(MyView, 'select', 'other');

+    // With monkey patching
+    var MyView = Backbone.View.extend({
+      mixins: ['select', 'other'],

+      etc...
+    });

 ## But What About Collisions?

 In the example above, both `MyView` and `SelectMixin` both defined `initialize`, and `render`.
 What happens with these colliding methods?